HappyPotatoHead/projectgarden/content/index.md

 tags:
 description:
 ---
-I’m [HappyPotatoHead](https://github.com/HappyPotatoHead).
-This used to be a **digital garden** meant to record my academic journey throughout my Computer Science Degree, but I've decided to rebrand it to store my projects instead. *Maybe notes will make a comeback?*
+This used to be a **digital garden** meant to record my academic journey throughout my Computer Science Degree, but I've decided to rebrand it to store my projects instead.

-> Projects would primarily revolve around Data Science with a couple for *funsies*.
+> Projects would primarily revolve around Data Science with a couple of *funsies*.

 >[!QUOTE]
 >```telescopic